How to set up a Self-Managed Super Fund

 • Pay fund expenses

-An ESA is required to receive contributions and make rollovers into or out of your SMSF via SuperStream.
-Your ESA ensures payments and data are correctly routed to your SMSF.
-If you have an administrator or accountant they should be able to assist you with this.
+Your SMSF needs an ESA to receive contributions and make rollovers into or out of your SMSF.
+An ESA ensures your SMSF can meet the rules about how payments and data are correctly routed to your SMSF.
+If you have an administrator or accountant they should be able to assist you with this and they will often have an ESA for your fund already.

-Once you have your ESA setup you should consider doing the following:
+Once you have your ESA you should consider doing the following:

-1. Updating your records with the ATO, so you can receive employer contributions, process rollovers in and out of the SMSF and receive electronic release authorities
+1. Updating your records with the ATO, so you can receive employer contributions, process rollovers in and out of the SMSF and certain other important communications from the ATO.

 2. Notify your employer of your SMSF details such as, ABN, BSB and bank account number for payments and ESA